Holidays in Bellunese

 Famous mountain passes connect the Bellunese to the other regions: Pordoi, Sella, Fedaia, San Pelllegrino, Campolongo and Falzarego connect the Bellunese with Trentino, whereas the Mauria Pass connects it to Friuli Venezia Giulia.
 These are some of the most beautiful passes of the Dolomites, and you can cross them by bike or by motorbike.

 This territory has an uncontaminated environment included in the nature reserves of the Parco Nazionale delle Dolomiti Bellunesi and of the Parco Naturale delle Dolomiti d'Ampezzo, where both in summer and in winter you have the chance to practice a lot of sports: skiing, snowshoeing, climbing, trekking, paragliding, rafting and surfing.
 Moreover, you can visit 50 museums, churches and castles, or revitalize yourself in the spa of the Comelico Dolomites.
 Culture and traditions reflect themselves also in the cuisine: casunziei (home-made filled pasta), polenta made with sponcio corn flour, the Lamon bean, walnuts, potatoes, and the typical kodinza cake...

-The Province of Belluno, according to the annual survey of Il Sole 24 Ore, was third place among the best life quality Italian provinces in 2016, gaining an even better position than in 2015, when it was eighth place.
+The Province of Belluno, according to the annual survey of Il Sole 24 Ore, obtained the first place among the best life quality Italian provinces in 2017, gaining an even better position than in 2015, when it was eighth place.

 Rocca Pietore - Marmolada - Rocca Pietore - Bellunese

 Who said that with children in strollers you are limited in your movements?
 Small and not so small can experience the Dolomites, even if they are still equipped with a means of locomotion.
 As a matter of fact,...

 The long road of the Dolomites by electric bicycle